The Pipeline Project

 Hometown: Hackensack, New Jersey

-Current position: MA student in Political Science at University of Michigan
+Current position: Ph.D. student in Political Science at University of Michigan

 Aaron Hooker